GenericP3rson/docs-1/src/highway/modules/buckets.md

 ---

 # Buckets
 Similar to Amazon S3 or DigitalOcean Spaces, developers can leverage our decentralized storage module for uploading either application specific assets or user specific assets.
-While we encourage developers to use our SDK for best results, this storage is S3-compliant.

 The Sonr bucket module is used to record the defined collections of Objects utilized by an Application on the Sonr Network.
 A bucket can be either public access, private access, or restricted access based on Developer configuration.
 A bucket is used to help organize similar objects for a given application.